Jovan Markoski

-Jovan Markoski (Јован Маркоски; born 23 June 1980) is a Serbian former footballer who played as a midfielder.
-He was capped four times for Serbia and Montenegro.
+Jovan Markoski (Јован Маркоски; born 23 June 1980) is a Serbian former professional footballer who played as a midfielder.
+Since July 2025, he has been the head coach of the Ukrainian third-tier club, FC Hirnyk-Sport Horishni Plavni.

+At international level, Markoski was capped four times for Serbia and Montenegro between 2003 and 2004.

 Club career

 Markoski made a name for himself while playing for Železnik, winning the Serbia and Montenegro Cup in 2005.
 He subsequently spent one year at Zeta, before moving abroad to Ukrainian side Vorskla Poltava in the summer of 2006.
 He remained at the club for the next nine seasons, making over 200 appearances in the Ukrainian Premier League.

 In June 2015, Markoski returned to his homeland, signing a one-year contract with Napredak Kruševac.
 He helped them win the Serbian First League in the 2015–16 season, thus earning promotion to the Serbian SuperLiga.
 After featuring in the team's first two matches of the 2018–19 season, Markoski terminated his contract with the club by mutual consent.

 In August 2018, Markoski signed with his former club Mladost Lučani, rejoining them after 16 years.
 He moved back to Napredak Kruševac for the 2019–20 season.
 In October 2020, Markoski returned to his parent club Radnički Obrenovac.